-Personal Experience: A friend of mine was asked if he knows anyone in Brazil while applying for his Brazil visa from India.
-He casually mentioned that he has a friend there that he met through Couchsurfing.
-Visa officer asked him to contact his friend and bring his friend’s ID proof, etc. Even after providing the additional documents, his visa was eventually denied.
+A friend of mine was asked if he knew anyone in Brazil while applying for his Brazil visa from India.
+He casually mentioned that he had a friend there that he met through Couchsurfing.
+The Visa officer asked him to contact his friend and bring his friend’s ID proof, etc. Even after providing the additional documents, his visa was eventually denied.

-Exception: When you are using a sponsor for your visa application, you will, of course, mention that you know your sponsor.
-Example: United States B1/B2 visa using a sponsor.
+When you are using a sponsor for your visa application, you will, of course, mention that you know your sponsor.
+Example: US tourist visa using a sponsor.

 Never mention about Couchsurfing, hitchhiking, backpacking, budget travel, etc. They are all red flags.
 The visa officers may not be familiar with these concepts and might consider that you do not have enough funds to support yourself.

 If asked, simply mention that you would like to go to that country for tourism purposes.
 If you need to show proof of hotel reservations for your visa application, just make a few refundable hotel reservations.

 Do not mention Airbnb as well.
 Visa officers may not be familiar with Airbnb.
 Airbnb is still in a gray area as not all governments are in favor of it.

 07. Mentioning about volunteering, remote work, digital nomad, etc.